-- 1. record the details of the allegations on Compass and - 2. inform the relevant stuff involved.
-(Classroom Teacher, Student Wellbeing Coordinator, Assistant Principal, Principal)
+- 1. record the details of the allegations in Compass; and - 2. inform the Classroom Teacher, Student Wellbeing Team, Assistant Principal, Principal.

 The Classroom Teacher is responsible for investigating allegations of bullying in a timely and sensitive manner.
 To appropriately investigate an allegation of bullying, the Classroom Teacher may: